InsaneDev27/DIY-Laptop-Mouse-Project/README.md

    <img alt="Thumbstick Cover fully installed" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Thumbstick%20Cap%20Installed.jpg" width="400">

    #### Top Cover
    The final step is to attach the Top Cover.
-Simply align the screw holes with those on the body, and insert the screws.
+Align the screw holes with those on the body, and insert the screws.
 Before packing up your tools, make sure that the thumbstick moves with the desired freedom, the scroll wheel scrolls easily, and everything works correctly when plugged in to your computer.

 ## Final Results